shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/step04.md

 This will take a few minutes to finish, when it is done the last line should say `Complete!` and we should be back at the command prompt.

-## MongoDB
+## Install MongoDB

+### Tell yum about MongoDB
-#### First lets add the MongoDB repository to yum.
-To do that we need to add a file containing the MongoDB info to the `'/etc/yum.repos.d/'` folder.
+First lets add the MongoDB repository to yum.
+To do that we need to create a file containing the MongoDB info to the `'/etc/yum.repos.d/'` folder.

-#### First lets create the file.
-Copy/paste the following into your shell and then press `ctrl+d` to end the editing session.
+Start by coping and pasting the following into your shell and then press `ctrl+d` to end the editing session.

 ```
 cat >mongodb.org-3.2.repo